• 首页

 ds: pamirs

-pamirsSharding: pamirs # Declare that the pamirsSharding library corresponds to the pamirs data source
+pamirsSharding: pamirs # Declare that the pamirsSharding database corresponds to the pamirs data source

-testShardingDs: # Declare that the testShardingDs library corresponds to the testShardingDs_0\1 data sources
+testShardingDs: # Declare that the testShardingDs database corresponds to the testShardingDs_0\1 data sources

 - testShardingDs_0